 - Keeping track of your expenses in various categories (food, books, utility bills, telephone bills, etc.) will help you identify where most of your money is being spent.
 Be especially aware of how much you spend on long-distance telephone calls.

 - Keep track of money taken out with your ATM card.

 - If you have cash in your pocket, your tendency may be to spend it more quickly.
 Use a debit/checking card.

 - If you plan to own a car, budget all expenses related to the car (gas, parking, insurance, regular maintenance, emergency repairs).

 - If you have a credit card, beware of over-spending.
-Remember you may pay 15-25% per year in interest for the unpaid balance on your account.
+Remember you may pay 25% or more per year in interest for the unpaid balance on your account.

 - Credit card companies may call or send you information that you are eligible for their credit card.
 Read all of the information thoroughly before deciding on getting the card.
 Most companies have high annual fee charges.

 - Cooking meals at home is not only cheaper, but also healthier than eating out at fast food restaurants.

 - In the summer, electric bills can be very high because of the use of air conditioning.
 If your apartment has a window unit, turn it off during the day when you are not at home.
 If you have a central air unit and do not want to turn it off completely, turn up the temperature on the thermostat when you are not at home.

 - Keep an eye out for coupons in newspapers and local magazines.

 - Whenever you are planning to buy an expensive item, SHOP AROUND.
 Don’t just buy at the first place you find it.
 Often, you can find what you are looking for at another store for a lower price.

 Buying used furniture can save you a lot of money.
 Here are some places to check: